-- WEATHER: In the case of extreme weather/water conditions or National emergencies, we shall have the right to postpone or cancel any tournaments.
+- WEATHER: In the case of extreme weather/water conditions or national emergencies, the club shall have the right to postpone or cancel any tournaments.

-- STATE LAW: Teams must comply with all STATE FISHING AND BOATING REGULATIONS, including the use of P.F.D.’s.
+- STATE LAW: Teams must comply with all STATE FISHING AND BOATING REGULATIONS, including the use of a PFD.
 Fishing and boating regulations and licenses are the responsibility of team members.
 State fishing law and boating regulations supersede tournament rules.
 Violation of laws are grounds for disqualification.

 - MINORS: Any minor (under 18) who participates must make arrangements to have a parent or guardian present at the weigh-in.

 - PRIZES: Prizes will be given after the tournament.
-Angler/s must be present to receive prize.
+Angler(s) must be present to receive a prize.

 - ALCOHOL: Alcoholic beverages are not allowed during the seminar or tournament or the weigh-in.
 Use of alcohol or non-prescribed drugs during tournament hours is prohibited.

-- COMPENSATION: No one can be hired or compensated in any way to fish with you or mark fishing spots for you prior to any tournament at any time.
+- COMPENSATION: No one can be hired or offered compensation in any way to fish with you, mark fishing spots for you, or help you gain a competitive advantage in any way 30 days prior to any tournament.

 - BOATS: You must fish from a boat.
-Rubber Rafts, Canoes and Go-Devils are not allowed.
-Two-person teams (one boat per team) must stay within 25 feet of each other while fishing, if one angler leaves the boat the other must stop fishing until the partner returns.
-If the partner will not return for the remainder of the tournament than the remaining angler may resume the tournament.
+Rubber rafts, canoes and Go-Devils are not allowed.
+Two-person teams (one boat per team) anglers must stay within 25 feet of each other while fishing, if one angler leaves the boat the other must stop fishing until the partner returns.
+If the partner will not return for the remainder of the tournament, then the remaining angler may resume the tournament.